Women’s Health & Menopausal Hormone Therapy Brisbane

-(The following is Dr Janet’s personal opinion only)
+(The following represents Dr Janet’s personal opinion only)

 Women’s health encompass a woman’s healthcare from menarche to post-menopause.

-From early menarche issues, fertility advice, menstrual problems (such as irregular cycles, endometriosis, adenomyosis, PCOS), pregnancy care to peri-menopause and post menopause health, GPs play an important role supporting women through these many life changes, providing diagnosis, investigations and treatments including referring the patient to relevant specialists and allied health as appropriate.
+From early menarche issues such as menstrual issues (irregular cycles, endometriosis, adenomyosis, PCOS), contraception, fertility issues, pregnancy care to peri-menopause and post menopause health, GPs play an important role supporting women through these many life changes, providing diagnosis, investigations and treatments including referring the patient to relevant specialists and allied health as appropriate.

-Many GPs like myself, do more than just providing diagnosis and management of physical gynaecological conditions.
+Many GPs like myself, do more than making diagnosis and management of gynaecological and obstetric conditions.
 GPs are also involved in preventive care such as cervical and breast cancer screening; supporting women through mental and sexual health issues, in some cases involving domestic violence.

-For women going through peri-menopause and menopause, this menopause transition period may take on average 1-3 years before the final period and clinically can be classified into 7 stages (STRAW + 10 Criteria).
+For women going through peri-menopause and menopause transition, this period may start on average 1-5 years before the final menstrual period and clinically can be classified into 7 stages (STRAW + 10 Criteria).
 The median age of onset is 47.5 years in industrialised countries.
 (Gold EB.
 Obstet Gynecol Clin North Am 2011;38(3):425–40)

 If you are currently going through this menopause transition, you may experience any of the following symptoms such as: